grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/github/index.md

 Available in Public Preview in Grafana 10.4 behind the `ssoSettingsApi` feature toggle.
 {{% /admonition %}}

-As a Grafana Admin, you can configure generic OAuth2 client from within Grafana using the GitHub UI.
+As a Grafana Admin, you can configure GitHub OAuth2 client from within Grafana using the GitHub UI.
 To do this, navigate to **Administration > Authentication > GitHub** page and fill in the form.
 If you have a current configuration in the Grafana configuration file, the form will be pre-populated with those values.
 Otherwise the form will contain default values.

 After you have filled in the form, click **Save** .
 If the save was successful, Grafana will apply the new configurations.

 If you need to reset changes you made in the UI back to the default values, click **Reset**.
 After you have reset the changes, Grafana will apply the configuration from the Grafana configuration file (if there is any configuration) or the default values.

 {{% admonition type="note" %}}
-If you run Grafana in high availability mode, it can happen that the configuration is not applied to all Grafana instances immediately.
-In this case you need to wait a minute to let the configuration propagate to all Grafana instances.
+If you run Grafana in high availability mode, configuration changes may not get applied to all Grafana instances immediately.
+You may need to wait a few minutes for the configuration to propagate to all Grafana instances.
 {{% /admonition %}}

 Refer to [configuration options]({{< relref "#configuration-options" >}}) for more information.